 - Calibration to a specific level

-Certain grades of magnets, particularly Alnico and magnets from that family will exhibit an unwanted behaviour after magnetising.
-After fully magnetising the magnet, the magnet will slowly loose some of its magnetisation over time.
-In order to mitigate this effect, it is often necessary to knock back, or artificially age the magnet to put it into a stable state where it will no longer loose magnetisation.
-Terms for this including knock back, setting, calibrating and treating magnets.
+Certain grades of magnets, particularly AlNiCo magnets will exhibit an unwanted behaviour after magnetising.
+After fully magnetising the magnet, the magnet will slowly lose some of its magnetisation over time.
+To mitigate this effect, it is often necessary to knock back, or artificially age the magnet to put it into a stable state where it will no longer lose magnetisation.
+Terms for this including knock back, setting, calibrating or treating magnets.

 Calibration for a specific level is another requirement.
-If the magnet is to be used in a sensor, or a moving coil meter, light aircraft compass or a number of other applications then its exact magnetisation level may be important.
-In this case the magnet is also knocked back until it achieves a desired level that is determined via some kind of external feedback such as a gaussmeter, fluxmeter or even in the case of microwave isolators and circulators a network analysiser.
+If the magnet is to be used in a sensor, or a moving coil meter, light aircraft compass or several other applications then its exact magnetisation level may be important.
+In this case the magnet is also knocked back until it achieves a desired level that is determined via external feedback such as a gaussmeter or fluxmeter.

 The MCSD system